paponius/UserStyles/Dark Wikipedia/description.md

 But there are still hundreds of templates, and they can be edited and changed too.
 Moreover, a template can be very different for different languages.

+Some elements do use class names.
+More are added recently.
+But for some reason these are localized!
+This is worse than nothing.

 So a style for Wikipedia, using only CSS will never be perfect.
 Most styles, or all of them, will just change a table heading and data entry to certain color.
 In this Userstyle, I try to style templates I encounter, keeping a difference in coloring.
 Colors are lightness-reversed.